 This novice author sees the parallel, but she doesn’t know that Pierre Teilhard is not Catholic.
 We traditionalists do.
 Why don’t we process the similarity, and react?
 Why do we continue to put this vision before trusting young people?
 It would seem that traditionalists are the last to know.
 Besides the ample internet evidence that students see the message clearly, the most recent critical trend among professionals in the secular arena finds that Flannery misrepresents her identity as a traditional Catholic.
 They argue–with delight–that Flannery’s work goes with the new trends in the Church.
 Perhaps traditionalists have lost the ability to read fiction the way other untraditional Catholics, even priests, seem to have lost theirs to read non-fiction, specifically the constitutions of Vatican II.
 They read them and look up sweetly, soothed by the primitive rhythms of Gaudium et spes, and ask, What’s the problem?
 They do not process the contradictions.
 They do not follow the faint crumbs of inauthenticity down.
 There must be a house rule they keep, sort of like dropped toast in a busy kitchen, if you can forget a contradiction within three seconds, it’s okay to forget about it for good.

 This must be how it works for those traditionalists who give “Revelation” to the children entrusted to their schools.
-The story disses virtue and promotes an idea of salvation right out of a Marxist nightmare, right out of old Teilhard.
-That’s there on the page, the message of the plot, see above, no interpretation required.
-(The interpretation part, and a bold one it is, is that Ruby Turpin represents something broader than a profile of a particular kind of good old girl, represents Mother Church Herself.)
+The story mocks virtue and promotes an idea of salvation right out of a Marxist nightmare, right out of dear Teilhard.
+That’s there on the page, no interpretation required.

-If that isn’t sufficient motivation, how about this: consider how the press (in their great love for tradition) could spin her inclusion in our curriculum, how they could dwell on common and shall we say earthy features of Flannery’s vocabulary.
-How dramatically they would pair it with the ‘racist past’ they’ve manufactured for us.
-Let us hear the coherent case that can be made for O’Connor’s orthodoxy with which we would combat the media spin, this time using all the plot elements as erudition demands.
+If that isn’t sufficient motivation, how about this: consider how the press (in their great love for tradition) could spin her inclusion in our curriculum, how they could dwell on the earthy features of Flannery’s vocabulary, her use of the n- word and the w-t word.
+How effectively they could pair it with the ‘racist past’ they’ve manufactured for us!
+Could we make a coherent case for O’Connor’s orthodoxy with which we would combat the media spin, this time using all the plot elements as erudition demands, rather than generalities?
+Gentlemen?

 2 Comments so far